1homas/ISE_Ansible_Sandbox/README.md

     pip list        # view installed Python packages
     ```

-1. Export your ISE credentials into your terminal shell environment:
+1. Export any environment variables that you need into your terminal shell environment:

     ```sh
+    export PROJECT=ISEEE                # used to tag resources

     export ISE_USERNAME=admin           # 💡 ISE 3.2+ cloud instances use `iseadmin`
     export ISE_PASSWORD=ISEisC00L